braboobssiere/article-reader/README.md

 # 📰 Private Article Reader

-Paste any article link.
-Get a clean, ad-free page to read it — no clutter, no distractions, no tracking.
+Paste any article link and get a clean reading view — no clutter, no distractions.

-Your own personal Reader Mode — accessible from any device via a link you control.
-Paste any article and read it without distractions, trackers, or clutter.
-Works best with news articles and blog posts.
-Websites that require a login or actively block automated readers may not work.
+Your own Reader Mode, accessible from any device through a link you control.

+Works on most public news articles and blog posts.
+Some websites use anti-bot protection, require JavaScript, a login, or a subscription, and may not be readable.

 ---

-## What it does

-You give it a URL.
-It fetches the article, strips out the ads and noise, and shows you just the words and images that matter.
-You can choose theme, bookmark articles, and share link with friends.

----

-## Features
+## Features:

-- **Clean reading view** — removes ads, banners, sidebars, and cookie pop-ups from any article.
-- **Themes** — switch between Sepia (warm), Light, and Dark.
-Your preference is remembered.
+- Choose between Light, Dark, and Sepia themes.
-- **Font & width controls** — make the text bigger, smaller, wider, or narrower to suit you.
-- **Shareable links** — save or send a link that pre-fills the article URL so it can be reopened easily.
+- Adjust the font size and reading width.
-- **History** — the last 100 article links are saved in your browser so you can reopen them quickly.
+- Your last 100 articles are saved locally in your browser.
-- **Mobile-friendly** — works well on phones and tablets.
-- **Safe by design** — the app can only fetch public web pages.
-It cannot be tricked into accessing your private network or server internals.
+- Share links that reopen the article in the reader.

 ---